stevekfrey/steering-api/README.md

 ![LAT_pipeline_diagram_Zou2024](images/LAT_pipeline_diagram_Zou2024.png)

-# Future development - What's next?
+# Future features for developers

 - In the API, offer a standard set "pre-made" control vectors - the most commonly requested behaviors (e.g. "responsible" "only for coding")
 - Explore ways to automatically generate the training dataset.
 (Buiding on Appendix C of "Steering Llama 2 via Contrastive Activation Addition")